Skip to content

 What This Calculator Does

-This tool projects how much money you will have at retirement, given your current savings, your annual contributions, the years you have left, and the return you expect.
-It then translates that final balance into the two numbers people actually care about: how much annual income it can safely generate, and whether it covers the lifestyle you want.
-The math behind it is the standard future-value-of-an-annuity formula used by every 401(k) plan provider, actuary, and financial planner — applied with monthly compounding so the projections match the way real-world retirement accounts actually grow.
+This tool projects how much money you will have at retirement given your current savings, annual contributions, years remaining, and expected return.
+It then converts that future balance into three numbers people actually need: the 4% rule annual income (how much you can safely withdraw each year), the FIRE number(the savings target that lets you retire indefinitely), and — if you enter a target spending amount — how many years your portfolio will last.
+The math is the standard future-value-of-an-annuity formula used by every 401(k) plan provider, actuary, and financial planner, applied with monthly compounding so projections match how real accounts actually grow.

 The Future-Value Formula Explained